 Discuss how colors connect to themes by connecting the Spark Post design palettes to a conversation about colors and symbolism.
 Whether you are exploring literary themes or persuasive writing techniques, colors connect to an audience by presenting information with a clear tone.

 Energize tired content by updating images to communicate content more clearly.
-The search feature within Spark Post makes it easy to find image and there is also the option to upload your own.
+The search feature within Spark Post makes it easy to find an image.
+There is also the option to upload your own.
 You can take an old presentation and add images and clear designs to share an idea or explain a concept with your students.

 Create signals for students by incorporating slides that encourage them to take action.
-For example, you might create a graphic you can add to a presentation anytime you want students to turn and talk, stop and jot, or respond to a prompt.
+For example, you might create a graphic you can add to a presentation.
+This could be used for anytime you want students to turn and talk, stop and jot, or respond to a prompt.

 Here are a few examples of slides I’ve created with Spark Post for different presentations I’ve given this year (example #1, example #2, example #3).
 It’s an absolute favorite tool – click here to get started!